Bathroom Cleaning Tips

 It didn’t take one dryer sheet; it took three to get this thing cleaned.

-The second tip, also from Real Simple was for hanging up your bathroom rug to dry.
-There is no room for a drying rack in my walk through laundry room, and I usually toss my rug over something when it comes out of the washer since I don’t dry it in the dryer as it can damage the backing.
+Hang up your bathroom rug to dry.
+There is no room for a drying rack in my walk through laundry room, and I usually toss my rug over something when it comes out of the washer, since I don’t dry it in the dryer, as it can damage the backing.

 A few years ago when my mother-in-law was visiting she hung a bag of white vinegar on my shower head, and I didn’t have a clue why.
 Now I know, it’s a great way to get rid of the build up in the shower head that makes it splutter.
-The calcium or lime in the water clogs the little holes in it so it doesn’t work as well as it should after a while.
+The calcium or lime in the water clogs the little holes in it, so it doesn’t work as well as it should.

 Use white vinegar, pour it in a baggie and using a rubber band secure it around the shower head, making sure the vinegar is covering the holes (The smell is strong so it’s a good idea to have the fan going).